-Electricity

-Repair category 1

-Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Electricity Repair category 2 Notes The electrical installation appears dated with the fuse box being of an older origin.
+In addition, an electricity plug point is located within the ground floor toilet which would not appear to comply with present standards.
+Further advice will be available from a NICEIC/SELECT registered electrician.
+It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

+Notes No significant defects evident.

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

-Water, plumbing and bathroom fittings
+► Water, plumbing and bathroom fittings

-Repair category 1
+Repair category 2

-Notes Seals around bath and shower areas are vulnerable to leakage.
+Notes Sanitary fittings are of an older origin and display signs of general wear.
+An incoming occupier may consider refitting to their own personal taste.
+Seals around sanitary fitting areas are worn.
 Failure to seals can result in dampness/decay within hidden areas of the property.